peteroupc/peteroupc.github.io/randomfunc.md

        end
     end

-If an application can trade accuracy for speed, the following three methods approximate the inverse CDF given a uniform random number and additional information:
+The following three methods approximate the inverse CDF given a uniform random number and additional information.
+They should be used only if the application can trade accuracy for speed and if the uniform random number was _pregenerated_ (e.g., from a copula or a [**low-discrepancy sequence**](#Low_Discrepancy_Sequences)):

 - `ICDFFromDiscretePDF(u01, mini, maxi)`: **PDF of discrete distribution**; interval [`mini`, `maxi`] that covers all or almost all of the distribution.
 - `ICDFFromDiscreteCDF(u01, mini, maxi)`: **CDF of discrete distribution**; interval [`mini`, `maxi`].